Eligibility | Awards | Regulations | Judging

 All high school students residing in the Ninth Federal Reserve District are eligible for the essay contest.
 The Ninth District includes Minnesota, Montana, North Dakota, South Dakota, northwestern Wisconsin and the Upper Peninsula of Michigan.

 Each entrant must be under the supervision and direction of a teacher, or a parent who is homeschooling.

-The supervising teachers or students must submit all essays and student entry forms on or before the contest due date on April 17, 2020.
+The supervising teachers or parents must submit all essays and student entry forms on or before the contest due date on April 17, 2020.

 Students who have family members employed by or under contract with the Federal Reserve Bank of Minneapolis or serving as contest judges are not eligible to participate.

 Thirty student finalists will receive $100.
 In addition, first-, second- and third-place winners will be selected.
 The third-place winner will receive an additional $200, and the second-place winner will receive an additional $300.
 The first-place winner will receive an additional $400 and a paid summer internship at the Minneapolis Fed, to take place in the summer of 2021.
 The winning essays will also be published online.

 Contest finalists and their teachers will be invited to a culminating workshop, luncheon and awards program at the Minneapolis Fed.
 A parent or guardian is welcome to attend the awards program.
 Although winners are encouraged to participate, attendance is not mandatory to receive awards.